 AdMob has a clean laid out panel which is relatively easy to use.
 Publishers can click to see reports, create or edit ad units, or change account settings using the navigation menu which is at the top.
 A new app can be monetized by clicking the “Monetize new app” button.
 There are many reporting options present for publishers and developers.
 The statistics can be filtered by time or numerous other dimensions to create granular reports like Google AdSense.
 Reports can be exported into multiple formats, like CSV to be used in Excel.
 Ad Mediation Reports are also provided.

-AdMob is a very good solution to monetize the mobile app traffic.
+AdMob is a very good solution to monetize mobile app traffic.
 The Google mobile ad network is quite deep, which is an advantage.
-Certain third party networks can also be plugged in easily which leads to an easier optimization.
+Certain third-party networks can also be plugged in easily which leads to an easier optimization.
 With a 100% fill rate, this is a highly recommended ad network.
-We hope that you’ve found this discussion on AdMob CPM Rates 2017 with respect to its earning model, payment proof, and earning reports helpful.
-Along with Admob, you can get started with Startup interstitials ads to further supplement your ad revenue from your App.
+We hope that you’ve found this discussion on AdMob CPM Rates 2020 with respect to its earning model, payment proof, and earning reports helpful.